 In the case of developments such as courtyards or conversions, there may be a management company responsible for the maintenance of communal land.

-The Forestry Commission would be the main organisation controlling the felling and management of trees on land other than garden land.
-If you are felling more than 5 cubic metres of timber in a quarter calendar year (these trees may be within hedgerows, fields, woods but not gardens), then you may require Forestry Commission Felling Licence.
+The Forestry Commission is the main organisation controlling the felling and management of trees on land other than garden land.
+If you are felling more than five cubic metres of timber in a quarter calendar year (these trees may be within hedgerows, fields or woods but not gardens), then you may require a Forestry Commission Felling Licence.

-If the land is within a Site of Special Scientific Interest, you will need to seek consent from Natural England for written consent before undertaking any work.
+If the land is within a Site of Special Scientific Interest, you will need to approach Natural England for written consent before undertaking any work.

-The Council cannot recommend any one tree surgeon.
-However, the Arboricultural Association a "trade organisation", publishes a list of members who work in the District and are approved, certified and fully insured.
-Other tree surgeon can be found in the local Yellow Pages.
+The council cannot recommend any one tree surgeon.
+However, the Arboricultural Association, a trade organisation, publishes a list of members who work in the district and are approved, certified and fully insured.